conduktor/conduktor-docs/docs/platform/get-started/configuration/introduction.md

 ---
 sidebar_position: 1
 title: Introduction
-description: Conduktor can be configured using an input yaml file
+description: Conduktor can be configured using an input YAML file
 ---

 # Introduction

 Conduktor can be configured using either a configuration file `platform-config.yaml` or **environment variables**.
-This is used to setup your organizations environment.
+This is used to set up your organization's environment.
 Configuration can be used to declare:

 - Organization name
-- External database (**required for production environments**)
+- External database (**required**)
 - User authentication (Basic or SSO)
 - Console license

 :::info
 The **recommended** way to configure Kafka Cluster, Schema Registry and Kafka Connect is using Conduktor Console UI.

-The Manage Clusters page (`/admin/clusters`) has several advantages over the YAML configuration:
+The Manage Clusters page (`/settings/clusters`) has several advantages over the YAML configuration:

 - Intuitive interface with live update capabilities
 - Centralized and secured with RBAC and Audit Logs Events